MP drops in on primary school breakfast club

 As well as providing the children with a nutritious breakfast, the club also acts as an extension of the learning day with an opportunity for pupils to do homework in a calm environment and play games with their friends.

-Rosie Cooper MP, said: “Breakfast clubs are a great way to ensure pupils have access to a balanced and filling meal before school, which means they start the day focused and ready to learn.
+Rosie Cooper said: “Breakfast clubs are a great way to ensure pupils have access to a balanced and filling meal before school, which means they start the day focused and ready to learn.